-"Kicking and screaming we had to get to know Brisbane Australia in a hurry.
-Come on our journey as we discover Queensland's capital city..."
+"Get to know Brisbane Australia.
+Come on a journey to discover Queensland's capital city..."

-It didn't take long before, I was genuinely surprised at what attractions, activities and sights there were to see and do in and around Brisbane.
+There are plenty of attractions, activities and sights to see and do in and around Brisbane.

-Unlike the other holiday destinations of Queensland, Brisbane always struck me as an odd place to holiday.
-However, there are, as I have discovered many reasons to stay in Brisbane Australia.
+Unlike the other holiday destinations of Queensland, Brisbane isn't an obvious place to holiday.
+However, there are, many reasons to stay in Brisbane Australia.

 People visit Brisbane for business trips, on conferences or conventions, as a gateway to other Queensland or Australian holiday destinations, for romantic weekends away, to catch up on some culture (visiting the Southbank Art Galleries, Musuems, Ballet, Opera or theatrical productions), attend concerts (Brisbane is on the circuit for many big name artists from Australia and around the world), or one of the Queensland capital's big events like the International Tennis or Riverfire.

 Obviously, if you are coming from overseas there is usually only one way to get to Brisbane and that is by flying into Brisbane Airport.
-Some of our visitors come through the Brisbane Cruise Terminal which often has very impressive cruise liners from all over the world.
-So I suppose there are two ways to get to Brisbane from overseas!
+Some visitors come through the Brisbane Cruise Terminal which often has very impressive cruise liners from all over the world.

 Don't forget if you are visiting Australia from overseas you will need an Australian Visa.